St James's Palace: Hanoverians

 The first two monarchs of the House of Hanover used St James's Palace as their principal London residence.
 George I and George II both housed their mistresses, the Duchess of Kendal and the Countess of Suffolk respectively, at the palace.
 In 1757, George II donated the Palace library to the British Museum; this gift was the first part of what later became the Royal Collection.

 George III found St James's unsuitable.
-The Tudor palace was regarded as uncomfortable and also as not affording its residents enough privacy, or the space to withdraw from the court into family life.
+The Tudor palace was regarded as uncomfortable and its now built up area as not affording its residents enough privacy, or the space to withdraw from the court into family life.
 In 1762, shortly after his wedding, George purchased Buckingham House – the predecessor to Buckingham Palace – for his queen, Charlotte of Mecklenburg-Strelitz.
 In 1809, a fire destroyed part of St James's Palace, including the monarch's private apartments at the south-east corner.
 These apartments were not replaced, leaving the Queen's Chapel isolated from the rest of the palace by an open area, where Marlborough Road now runs between the two buildings.
 The royal family began spending the majority of their time at Buckingham House, with St James's used for only formal occasions; thrice-weekly levées and public audiences were still held there.
 In the late 18th century, George III refurbished the state apartments but neglected the living quarters.
-Queen Victoria formalised the move in 1837, ending the status of St James's as the primary residence of the monarch; it became used during her reign as a venue for courts, levees and other ceremonies.
+The last monarch to take up residence at St. James's, at least part of the year, was William IV.
+He had earlier built Clarence House on adjacent palace grounds and connected to the palace.
+Queen Victoria formalised the move to Buckingham in 1837, ending the status of St James's as the primary residence of the monarch; St James's became used during her reign as a venue for courts, levees and other ceremonies.
 It was nevertheless where Victoria married her husband, Prince Albert, in 1840, and where, eighteen years later, their eldest child, Princess Victoria married her husband, Prince Frederick of Prussia.

 20th century

-In 1912–1913 it was the venue for the international conference that arranged the treaty between the Balkan states and Turkey following the two Balkan Wars.
+In 1912–1913 the palace was the venue for the international conference that arranged the treaty between the Balkan states and the Ottoman Empire following the two Balkan Wars.
 Edward VIII when Prince of Wales used the palace as his 'town' residence until he moved into Marlborough House, and George VI as Duke of York resided there prior to his marriage in 1923.
 The Second Round Table Conference (September–December 1931), pertaining to Indian independence, was held at the palace.
-On 12 June 1941, Representatives of the United Kingdom, Canada, Australia, New Zealand, the Union of South Africa, and of the exiled governments of Belgium, Czechoslovakia, Greece, Luxembourg, Netherlands, Norway, Poland, and Yugoslavia, as well as General de Gaulle of France, met and signed the Declaration of St James's Palace, which was the first of six treaties signed that established the United Nations and composed the Charter of the United Nations.
+On 12 June 1941, Representatives of the United Kingdom, Canada, Australia, New Zealand, the Union of South Africa, and of the exiled governments of Belgium, Czechoslovakia, Greece, Luxembourg, Netherlands, Norway, Poland, and Yugoslavia, as well as General Charles de Gaulle of France, met and signed the Declaration of St James's Palace, which was the first of six treaties signed that established the United Nations and composed the Charter of the United Nations.